prebala123/chip-design/index.md

 ## Downsampling

-In our EDA, we noticed that the demand variable is bimodal, with a smaller peak between 0 and 5 and a much larger peak between 15 and 20 (refer to \ref{fig:heatmap_histogram}b).
+In our EDA, we noticed that the demand variable is bimodal, with a smaller peak between 0 and 5 and a much larger peak between 15 and 20.
 In conducting an error analysis on the baseline model, we noticed that it generally did well at predicting values around the larger peak, but failed to recognize the second common range of values.

 To try and create a more representative model that derives learnings relevant to the full dataset, we decided to implement downsampling - a process in which the training data is binned by the target variable, and each bin is randomly sampled to ensure equal sizes.
 This ensures that the dataset is balanced across the distribution of the target variable, and will ideally allow us to improve the model’s performance.
 Choosing the number of bins and the bounds of each bin was an important task, as these outputs could significantly alter the final model’s predictions.
 To ensure a balanced dataset, while minimizing the amount of data removed, we performed a parameter sweep over the bin count and size.
 We also ensured that the edges also matched the new, smaller dataset by removing connections that involved a removed node, which may have damaged local structures, but helped shrink the overall dataset.